 Keto Chicken and Dumplings

-With low carb almond flour, of course!
+Well, keto dumplings are made with low carb almond flour, of course!

-My friends, this amazing casserole is the answer to all of your comfort food cravings.
+My friends, this amazing keto dumpling casserole is the answer to all of your comfort food cravings.
 The delicious, creamy chicken with the soft, hearty dumplings is exactly what you need on a cold winter’s night.

 Although, to be honest, I would still eat this dish even on a hot summer’s day.
 It’s that good!

 And like the very best comfort foods, it’s also so easy to make.
-You can make the chicken mixture in one pot on the stove, the dumplings come together in one bowl, and then you combine it all in a casserole dish.
+You can make the chicken mixture in one pot on the stove, the keto dumplings come together in one bowl, and then you combine it all in a casserole dish.